 Note: Fasting is not required for this test.

-6 Panel & Exp.
-Opiates Test detect the same commonly abused drug substances in a urine sample as a standard 6 Panel Test while also incorporating a larger selection of Opiates.
-6-panel testing using urine as a specimen is more suitable for post-accident testing or more recent use.
+5 Panel & Exp.
+Opiates Test detect the same commonly abused drug substances in a urine sample as a standard 5 Panel Test but incorporate a larger selection of Opiates.
+5 panel testing using urine as specimen is more suitable for post-accident testing or more recent use.

 - Opiates (Codeine, Morphine)